 “Very good idea to combine museum facilities with the health care setting.
 It’s nice to know other institutions out there care about our patients’ experiences in the hospital.”

-House of Memories is a pioneering project making a real difference to people living with dementia, their carers, families and communities.
-In line with the National Dementia Strategy and the Prime Minister’s subsequent Challenge on Dementia 2012, House of Memories was developed by National Museums Liverpool and has now spread UK wide.
+House of Memories is a pioneering project created by National Museums Liverpool, which is making a real difference to people living with dementia, their carers, families and communities.

-Funded by the Department of Health and Liverpool Clinical Commissioning Group, and developed by National Museums Liverpool, this innovative dementia awareness training programme was originally developed for health and social care staff, but has been expanded for family carers.
-It uses the power of museum objects to help build positive communication between carers and people living with dementia.
+Funded by the Department of Health and Liverpool CCG, the innovative dementia awareness training programme was originally developed for health and social care professionals, and has since expanded to support family carers.

 Challenge/ problem identified

-Dementia is a growing challenge.
-As the population ages and people live for longer, it has become one of the most important health and care issues facing the world.
+As the population ages and people live for longer, dementia has become one of the most important health and care issues facing the world.
 In England it is estimated that around 676,000 people have dementia.
-In the whole of the UK, the number of people with dementia is estimated at 850,000.

-Dementia mainly affects older people, and after the age of 65, the likelihood of developing dementia roughly doubles every five years.
-However, for some dementia can develop earlier, presenting different issues for the person affected, their carer and their family.
+Dementia mainly affects older people; however for some, dementia can develop earlier, presenting different issues for the person affected, their carers and family.

-There are around 540,000 carers of people with dementia in England.
+There are around 670,000 carers of people with dementia in England.
 It is estimated that one in three people will care for a person with dementia in their lifetime.
-Half of them are employed and it’s thought that some 66,000 people have already cut their working hours to care for a family member, whilst 50,000 people have left work altogether.
+Half of them are employed and it’s thought that some 66,000 people have already cut their working hours to care for a family member, while 50,000 people have left work altogether.

-There is a considerable economic cost associated with the disease estimated at £23 billion a year, which is predicted to triple by 2040.
-This is more than the cost of cancer, heart disease and stroke.
+The cost is estimated at over £26 billion a year and predicted to treble by 2040 – more than the cost of cancer, heart disease and stroke.
+(NHS England website)

-The Innovation Agency has helped to spread the House of Memories programme across the North West Coast and nationally.
-There have been presentations by senior staff about House of Memories at national and regional health and innovation conferences; and the AHSN has been an active participant in museum events, including making a presentation at the Museums Association annual conference in Glasgow in 2016 – strengthening links between arts and health networks.
+The Innovation Agency has helped to promote the My House of Memories app across the North West Coast and nationally.
+There have been presentations by senior staff about My House of Memories at national and regional health and innovation conferences; and the AHSN has been an active participant in museum events, including making a presentation at the Museums Association annual conference – strengthening links between arts and health networks.

-The Innovation Agency is a member of the programme’s steering group, overseeing the programme roll-out along with partner organisations, including Health Education England North West who supported the Tier 2 train the trainer model with North West acute care and community health partners; and academics.
+The Innovation Agency is a member of the programme’s steering group, overseeing the programme roll-out along with partner organisations, including Health Education England working across the North who supported the Tier 2 Train the Trainer model with North West acute care and community health partners and academics.

-A particular achievement for the Innovation Agency was in introducing House of Memories to stakeholders in Lancashire which led to its adoption as part of the area’s NHS test bed.
-This arose out of a funding application involving partners in Lancashire which was unsuccessful – but led to the partners including the House of Memories in their Test Bed bid.
+A particular achievement for the Innovation Agency was in introducing the My House of Memories app to stakeholders in Lancashire which led to its adoption as part of the area’s NHS test bed.

-As of June 2017, in the three years since the app’s launch there have been 11,437 downloads; 33,810 sessions have taken place; 52,395 activities within the app; and 223,460 views of objects in the app.
+As at May 2018, in the four years since the app’s launch there have been 24,520 downloads; 39,641 sessions have taken place; 70,717 activities within the app; and 325,731 views of objects in the app.
 Museum partners in the North West, North East, Midlands, Greater Manchester and the South East have added digital museum content to the app.
 The app is downloaded in the UK and globally.

-In June 2017 11,000 participants had attended the training days from the North West, North East, Midlands and the South East.
+As of May 2018 more than 12,000 participants have attended the training from the North West, North East, Midlands and the South East.

 Independent evaluations have shown that key learning outcomes and impact indicators include: